In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Finish the Bolognese

-To the pan with your protein mixture, add the zucchini and 1 cup vegetable broth [1¾ cups, saving the rest for another use].
-Cook, stirring occasionally, until the zucchini is just tender and your protein is cooked through, 2 to 3 minutes.
+To the pan with the meat mixture, add the zucchini and 1 cup vegetable broth [1¾ cups, saving the rest for another use].
+Cook over medium-high heat, stirring occasionally, until the zucchini is just tender and the meat is cooked through, 2 to 3 minutes.
 Stir in the penne and peas and cook until heated through, 1 to 2 minutes.

 Remove from the heat, season to taste with salt and pepper, and sprinkle with as many chile flakes as you like.